-Dan Kay: [00:26:04] I might just, uh, comment that the, the warming planet, which is involved in, uh, making atmospheric rivers richer, um, more moist and, uh, and more impactful sort of phenomena that Sasha mentioned, uh, that we see in climate models projected over the 21st century.
+Dan Cayan: [00:26:04] I might just, uh, comment that the, the warming planet, which is involved in, uh, making atmospheric rivers richer, um, more moist and, uh, and more impactful, the sort of phenomena that Sasha mentioned, uh, that we see in climate models projected over the 21st century.
 But this warming is, is a two edged sword.
 Uh, as, as Sasha mentioned in taking stock of climate models in future decades, we see the decline of the, the number of days with precipitation.

-Uh, [00:27:00] so, uh, the future Mediterranean system actually has more dry days and because of inter-annual climate variability, there's going to be some years where the, um, the orientation and, uh, The impact of atmospheric rivers in California is likely to be absent.
+Uh, [00:27:00] so, uh, the future Mediterranean system actually has more dry days and because of inter-annual climate variability, there's going to be some years where the, um, the orientation and, uh, the impact of atmospheric rivers in California is likely to be absent.
 You know, we get a big ridge instead of a trough along the West coast.

 And it's it's those years, of course, that are, that are traditionally our dry years.
 But now when they occur in the future, they're occurring during a period when, uh, temperatures are even warmer.
 So, um, a couple of things there, one is that, uh, with fewer opportunities [00:28:00] for precipitation, uh, we, we actually see in climate models, the incidents of more dry years, occasionally very wet years because of this richer atmospheric moisture ingredient to ARs.
 The more dry years means that more dry years could gang up so that we're actually concerned.
 Um, not only from the aspect of atmospheric rivers becoming more powerful.
 But also the fact that in certain years, they're just, they're just not a presence.
 And in those years we have warm droughts and potentially longer warm droughts.